 Overview: Obesity in the U.S.

 Conditions like heart disease, stroke, type 2 diabetes, certain cancers – all linked to obesity – are causes of serious, sometimes life-threatening, illness.
-Type 2 diabetes already affects 14% of the U.S. adult population,2 and it’s estimated another 84 million are at risk of developing it,3 presenting a call to action for addressing weight loss treatment as a means of prevention.
+Diabetes already affects 14% of the U.S. adult population, with millions more at risk of developing it, presenting a call to action for addressing weight loss treatment as a means of prevention.2

-prevelence of obesity in the U.S.1 annual related medical costs in U.S.4
+prevelence of obesity in the U.S.1 annual related medical costs in U.S.3

 Common approaches to weight management: What works and what doesn't?